 The Audit Committee shall have available appropriate funding from the Company as determined by the Audit Committee for payment of:

 - compensation to any accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company;

-- compensation to any advisers employed by the Audit Committee; and
+- compensation to any advisors employed by the Audit Committee; and

 - ordinary administrative expenses of the Audit Committee that are necessary or appropriate in carrying out its duties.

-The Audit Committee may delegate its authority to subcommittees or the Chairman of the Audit Committee when it deems appropriate and in the best interests of the Company.
+The Audit Committee may delegate its authority to subcommittees or the Chair of the Audit Committee when it deems appropriate and in the best interests of the Company.

 The Audit Committee shall meet as often as it determines is appropriate to carry out its responsibilities under this charter, but not less frequently than quarterly.
-The Chairman of the Audit Committee, in consultation with the other committee members, shall determine the frequency and length of the committee meetings and shall set meeting agendas consistent with this charter.
+The Chair of the Audit Committee, in consultation with the other Audit Committee members, shall determine the frequency and length of the Audit Committee meetings and shall set meeting agendas consistent with this charter.
 Members of the Audit Committee may participate in a meeting of the Audit Committee by means of conference call or similar communications equipment by means of which all persons participating in the meeting can hear each other.

 The Audit Committee shall meet separately, periodically, with management, with internal auditors or other personnel responsible for the internal audit function and with the independent auditor.

 It is not the duty of the Audit Committee to plan or conduct audits or to determine that the Company’s financial statements are complete and accurate and are in accordance with GAAP and applicable rules and regulations.
 This is the responsibility of management and the independent auditor.
 Furthermore, while the Audit Committee is responsible for reviewing the Company’s policies and practices with respect to risk assessment and management, it is the responsibility of the CEO and senior management to determine the appropriate level of the Company’s exposure to risk.